klee-mens/LaserCAD/README.md

 program and the ideas behind it.
 Some other documents may follow.

-In each executable script, the first lines import the location of LaserCAD in the sys.path list so that python and FreeCAd can find the package.
+In each executable script, the first lines import the location of LaserCAD in the sys.path list so that python and FreeCAD can find the package.
 While I am sure that there exists a better way of installing it, ...
 I have no clue how to do it.
 So for the moment, make sure that every executable script has these lines on top and is in the work directory or somewhere in the LaserCAD package